autowarefoundation/autoware-documentation/docs/community/support/troubleshooting/index.md

 !!! warning

-    Note that some components in Autoware Universe require CUDA, and only the CUDA version in the [env file](https://github.com/autowarefoundation/autoware/blob/main/amd64.env) is supported at this time.
+    Note that some components in Autoware Universe require CUDA, and only the CUDA version in the [cuda role defaults](https://github.com/autowarefoundation/autoware/blob/main/ansible/roles/cuda/defaults/main.yaml) is supported at this time.
     Autoware may work with other CUDA versions, but those versions are not supported and functionality is not guaranteed.

 ## Build issues